-Embark on an immersive, sensory adventure to discover the cultures and civilisations of wine.
+Embark on a sensory adventure to discover the cultures and civilisations of wine.
 In an open exhibition space occupying more than 3,000 m², nearly twenty different themed areas invite you to take a voyage of discovery and enjoy a unique experience exploring the many and varied facets of wine across time and space.
-A visit to the permanent tour also includes the travel companion, a free, innovative tool available in eight languages and the access to La Cité du Vin’s Belvedere, where you will discover a 360° view of Bordeaux whilst tasting a glass of world wine (50 ml).
+A visit to the Permanent exhibition also includes the travel companion, a free, innovative tool available in eight languages (French, English, Spanish, German, Italian, Chinese, Japanese, Dutch) and the access to La Cité du Vin’s Belvedere, where you will discover a 360° view of Bordeaux whilst tasting a glass of world wine.

 The world wine tour

 Humans cultivate vines all over the world in a wide variety of natural conditions.
 Winegrowers have adapted, invented and modelled their landscapes and shaped them through their traditions.

 Over the millennia, following human displacement and in a variety of climates, vines have established themselves, grape varieties have spread and wines have been traded across the world.

 A cloud appears to darken the sky, projecting its moving shadow onto the vast terroir table, depicting a vine landscape with rugged terrain.
 The scent of wet earth emerges.
 Life-size silhouettes of men and women stand around the edge.

 Wild vines are creepers which produce few grapes.
 Humans have been domesticating them for millennia, selecting, pruning, tending, harvesting and studying them – and also celebrating and telling tales of them, elevating them to mythical status.